Lah-San/recipes-web-app/README.md

 To build the web application for production, run `npm run build` and then `npm run serve` to serve the built files.

-## Technologies and Dependencies

-This web application is built with [Vite](https://vitejs.dev/), a fast and lightweight frontend development tool.
-It uses [Vue.js](https://vuejs.org/) as the frontend framework, [Tailwind CSS](https://tailwindcss.com/) as the utility-first CSS framework, and [Axios](https://axios-http.com/) as the HTTP client.
-It also uses the [Spoonacular API](https://spoonacular.com/food-api) to fetch the recipes data.

 ## Contribution and Issues

 This web application is open to contributions from anyone who is interested.
 You can fork this repository and make a pull request with your changes.
 You can also report any issues or bugs you encounter using the [issues tracker](https://github.com/user-name/recipes-web-app/issues).